How Bay Hills Church Transformed Its Brand & Belief

 03

-Your brand should be a visible reflection of your belief.
+A brand should be a visible reflection of its belief.

 01. Verbal Identity: A Messaging System Rooted in Belief

-Messaging Framework: A structured approach to how they communicate across all touchpoints:
+• Messaging Framework: A structured approach to communication that made their belief clear across all touchpoints:

-Tone of Voice: Bold, transformative, and filled with conviction.
+• Tone of Voice: Bold, transformative, and filled with conviction—ensuring every message carried weight and inspired action.

 02. Visual Identity: A Brand That Expresses Belief

-Words alone wouldn’t be enough—Bay Hills’ visual identity needed to match its belief in action.
+Words alone weren’t enough—Bay Hills’ visual identity needed to match its belief in action.
+We designed a brand system that visually reinforced their mission, creating an experience that felt as transformative as their message.

-Logo & Symbolism: Designed to evoke resurrection, renewal, and transformation.
+• Logo & Symbolism: Designed to evoke resurrection, renewal, and transformation—a visual embodiment of their belief.

-Typography: Bold yet inviting—capturing the energy of belief in action.
+• Typography: Bold yet inviting—capturing the energy of belief in action while remaining accessible.

-Color Palette: Deep, rich tones symbolizing transformation, renewal, and authenticity.
+• Color Palette: Deep, rich tones symbolizing transformation, renewal, and authenticity—a visual language of faith in motion.

 activation